 Cancer is not just one disease

-Each broad cancer type has many sub-types, and they all look and behave differently because they are different on a genetic and molecular level.
+Instead, it’s an umbrella term for more than 200 distinct diseases – that’s why we fund research into any type of cancer.
+Each of these broad cancer types has many sub-types, and they all look and behave differently because they are different on a genetic and molecular level.
 This is because cancer arises from our own cells, so each cancer can be as different and diverse as people are.

 Myriads of mutations exist

-Underlying the more than 200 different cancers are a myriad of different genetic mutations.
+Underlying all of these different cancers are a myriad of different genetic mutations.
 Every cancer is caused by a different set of mutations and as the tumour grows, more and more mutations accumulate.
 This means that every tumour has an individual set of mutations, so a drug that works for one cancer patient, might have absolutely no effect on another.
+That’s why we fund researchers like Dr Diego Pasini in Italy, whose research project aims to understand why a particular mutation makes some cancers more likely to develop.

 Cancer cells within a single tumour are not identical